 "Short-Fuze is logical and sensitive.
 Has a tendency to blow his stack---hence the nick-name...Short-Fuze."

-When the new version of Short-Fuze was released in 1983, two major changes were made to his construction.
+When Short-Fuze was re-released in 1983, two major changes were made to his construction.
 The straight-arms were replaced with arms that could swivel at the bicep, and his bulky waist-piece was replaced by a slimmer one.
 Also, the date stamp on the figure was changed from "1982" to "82-83."
-While technically only a variation, the changes are substantial enough to consider this a new version.
-However, as many people consider this only a variation, we have chosen to list this figure as version 1.5, rather than version 2.
-Other than "straight-arm" and "swivel-arm" releases, no variations of the actual Short-Fuze figure are known to exist.
+While the changes are substantial enough for some to consider this a new version, it is still technically just a variation.
+Because of this, we have chosen to list this figure as version 1.5, rather than version 2.

 Most of the 1982 series figures and their swivel-arm counterparts re-used molds from each other, repainted slightly to make them seem more original.